-Concurrent enrollment (CE) programs provide high school students the opportunity to enroll in and earn credit for academic and career and technical education courses at an institution of higher education with no cost to the family.
-The ASCENT program allows for students to continue participating in CE for one year following 12th grade.
+Concurrent enrollment (CE) programs provide high school students in grades 9-12 the opportunity to enroll in and earn credit for academic and career and technical education courses at an institution of higher education with no cost to the family.
+The Accelerating Students through Concurrent ENrollmenT (ASCENT) program allows for students to continue participating in CE for one year following 12th grade.
 ASCENT students are allowed to participate in graduation, and may receive a certificate of attendance or completion; however, the school may not issue a diploma until completion of the 5th year.